 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Everyone needs support in grief regardless of how they grieve.
-After losing a child, family members need validation that their responses are normal.
-Each person tries to cope in his or her own way.
-But, families also need to find ways to connect and come together in their grief.
+Everyone needs support in grief.
+After losing a child, family members need to know their responses are normal.
+Families need to find ways to connect and come together in their grief.

 It can help to remember that:

 Resources are available to help family members in their grief.
 Some people find it helpful to read books from authors with a similar grief perspective.
 Support groups can help people find connection and sense of belonging in grief.
 Professional help is also available.

 Marriage and family counseling can be an important resource to help.
 Family members learn to accept differences in grieving and find ways to grieve together.